Financial-Times/origami/apps/website/_posts/2023-01-30-newsletter.md

 - [o-topper](https://registry.origami.ft.com/components/o-topper): We supported the dynamic storytelling team to release two new toppers for articles: Deep Landscape and Deep Portrait, as featured in the recent product release announcement.
 Shout out to Alberto Cubero, Juan Sanchez, and Phil Hunt for their work on the o-topper Origami component!

-- [o-video](https://registry.origami.ft.com/components/o-video): Thanks to Juan Sanchez for contributing to o-topper component that now track progress of video on 99% since 100% is not sent on chrome.
+- [o-video](https://registry.origami.ft.com/components/o-video): Thanks to Juan Sanchez for contributing to o-video component that now tracks that progress of video playback at 99%, since 100% is not sent by Chrome.